 It is common in Bern to rent a room (Zimmer) in a group apartment (Wohngemeinschaft or WG).
 Many people enjoy the social aspect, while others simply need to save money.
 Rooms in apartment shares are generally unfurnished, but furnished rooms are sometimes available temporarily when students take semesters off or participate in exchange programs.

 Bern has a wide variety of cultural events and exhibitions.
 Find current information in Bern's daily papers, at the Tourist Office at Bern's main train station or by browsing through the "Bewegungsmelder", a popular guide to events.

 The Museum of Fine Arts is a particularly attractive art museum.
 In June 2005 its collection of works by Paul Klee, the world's largest collection, was transferred to the new Zentrum Paul Klee.
 Students will also find Einstein House of interest, where Albert Einstein, the Nobel-Prize-winner, developed his Theory of Relativity.
 The Swiss Literary Archives (Schweizerisches Literaturarchiv), which hold the literary autograph estates of Swiss authors, are located on the premises of the Swiss National Library (Schweizerische Landesbibliothek).

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at University of Bern!
+Some of these might help you to study for a Master at University of Bern!